-American beekeepers have spent a decade struggling with colony collapse disorder (CCD), which causes bees to mysteriously abandon their hives.
+American beekeepers have spent decades struggling with colony collapse disorder (CCD), which causes bees to mysteriously abandon their hives.
 CCD has raised concerns not just for beekeepers, but for farmers of all stripes — plus anyone who eats their crops.
 U.S. honeybees pollinate about $15 billion worth of crops per year, which provide a quarter of all food eaten nationwide.

 Mite and main

-The causes of CCD are still hazy a decade after its 2006 debut, but research points to a variety of triggers for recent bee declines, including varroa mites — invasive parasites that are wreaking havoc with hives across the country.
+The causes of CCD are still hazy more than a decade after its 2006 debut, but research points to a variety of triggers for recent bee declines, including varroa mites — invasive parasites that are wreaking havoc with hives across the country.

 Research suggests residue from the pesticide imidacloprid can be high in pollen and nectar of citrus plants, like this lemon tree.
 (Photo: Larisa Blinova/Shutterstock)

 Varroa mites are still just one of many problems facing U.S. honeybees.
 While they plagued 45% of colonies in the first quarter of 2019, for example, about 15% of all colonies were stressed by other parasites, like tracheal mites, hive beetles and wax moths.
 Roughly 7% were stressed by diseases like deformed wing virus, while more than 9% battled problems like bad weather and insufficient foraging.
 Pesticides, meanwhile, reportedly stressed 13% of honeybee colonies during the same period.